perryizgr8/pinger/README.md

 `go get github.com/perryizgr8/pinger`

 ## Run the server
+On the pi (or any Linux machine) you need to run this command to let our program send ICMP pings.

+`sudo sysctl -w net.ipv4.ping_group_range="0 2147483647"`

+Read more about this on the `go-ping` GitHub [page](https://github.com/go-ping/ping#linux).

 Start the server using `go run .`.
 This should fetch all dependencies and start listening on port 8080.

 ## Open the page